Carbon-for-Developers/carbon-sdks/go/docs/OAuthURLRequest.md

 `func (o *OAuthURLRequest) UnsetAutomaticallyOpenFilePicker()`

 UnsetAutomaticallyOpenFilePicker ensures that no value is present for AutomaticallyOpenFilePicker, not even an explicit nil
+### GetGongAccountEmail

+`func (o *OAuthURLRequest) GetGongAccountEmail() string`

+GetGongAccountEmail returns the GongAccountEmail field if non-nil, zero value otherwise.

+### GetGongAccountEmailOk

+`func (o *OAuthURLRequest) GetGongAccountEmailOk() (*string, bool)`

+GetGongAccountEmailOk returns a tuple with the GongAccountEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGongAccountEmail

+`func (o *OAuthURLRequest) SetGongAccountEmail(v string)`

+SetGongAccountEmail sets GongAccountEmail field to given value.

+### HasGongAccountEmail

+`func (o *OAuthURLRequest) HasGongAccountEmail() bool`

+HasGongAccountEmail returns a boolean if a field has been set.

+### SetGongAccountEmailNil

+`func (o *OAuthURLRequest) SetGongAccountEmailNil(b bool)`

+ SetGongAccountEmailNil sets the value for GongAccountEmail to be an explicit nil

+### UnsetGongAccountEmail
+`func (o *OAuthURLRequest) UnsetGongAccountEmail()`

+UnsetGongAccountEmail ensures that no value is present for GongAccountEmail, not even an explicit nil
 ### GetServicenowCredentials

 `func (o *OAuthURLRequest) GetServicenowCredentials() ServiceNowCredentialsNullable`